planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

 However, if you require a transactional web service (such as WFS-T) to modify the data, you should use a database.
 Regardless of any performance limitations, there are no file-based data storage solutions that support web-based transactions.

-The indexing options, both spatial and non-spatial, provided by PostGIS are two of the main reasons for PostGIS's improved performance when compared to ????
+The indexing options, both spatial and non-spatial, provided by PostGIS are two of the main reasons for PostGIS's improved performance when compared to shapefiles or, specially, other file-based alternatives.

-.. todo:: missing end of sentence above

 Preparing and structuring vector data